 For the last twenty years, CTC Lancaster & South Lakes has hosted at least one Audax ride each season, organised by our long standing member Mike Hutchinson and a loyal band of helpers.
-This year the Club's Audax ride - also a Cycling UK Tourist Competition event - will be the Bowland Forest Populaire held on the 29th April 2018 and, like last year, begin in Wray and coincide with the Wray Scarecrow Week.
+This year the Club's Audax ride - also a Cycling UK Tourist Competition event - was the Bowland Forest Populaire held on the 3rd May 2020 and, like last year, begin in Wray and coincide with the Wray Scarecrow Week.

 'Audax UK' (it's Latin for 'bold') is the name a long distance cycling association founded in 1976.
 It promotes rides of 200, 300, 400 and 600kms in length.
 Although run under the auspices of Audax UK, the Lancaster and South Lakes event is run as a 'Populaire', of the shorter length of around 100kms.
 It is hoped that riders of all styles and strengths will come and join in.
 It may not be as long as some Audax rides but it is through beautiful Lancashire countryside... with a few challenging hills to make the most of the views.